DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-05 LD Meeting Notes.md

 -

 ### VFX
 - An blue sparkle explosion or light or something for when the player clears the room.
-This is gonna emit from the
+This is gonna emit from the the exit platform of the level.
+- A VFX for the journal table.
+Idk sparkles or something.